uvarc/rc-website/content/post/maintenance-announcement.md

 {{% /callout %}}

 {{% callout %}}
-Libraries and applications built with the Intel 18.0 compiler and IntelMPI libraries have been re-compiled to enable execution on compute nodes with Kinghts Landing Many-Core processors in the `knl` queue.
+Libraries and applications built with the Intel 18.0 compiler and IntelMPI libraries have been re-compiled to enable execution on compute nodes with Knights Landing Many-Core processors in the `knl` queue.
 {{% /callout %}}